dcho10/SVG-Logo-Maker/README.md

 ## Description

-The purpose of my app is to: Use Inquirer@8.2.4 and automatically generate a logo
+The purpose of my app is to: Use Inquirer@8.2.4 and automatically generate a SVG logo

-The app is intended for: Users who would like to automatically generate a logo
+The app is intended for: Users who would like to automatically generate a SVG logo

 The reason I created the app is: To enhance user experience and create their own logos